 Omega-3 fatty acids can be found in high amounts in foods and seeds such as salmon, sardines, anchovies, oysters, soybeans, flax seeds, chia seeds, and walnuts.

 When looking for an omega-3 supplement, it’s important to remember that not all supplements are created equally and some contain very little or no EPA or DHA.

 Be sure to look for high quality options that contain the key bioactive omega-3 fatty acids (EPA and DHA) and are free from any heavy metal contaminants.
 You can even request third party lab results from reputable brands, like in the case of our own fish oil supplement!

-It’s recommended to take at least 650 milligrams daily and to store your omega-3 supplements either in the refrigerator or in a cool, dark location.
+It’s recommended to store your omega-3 supplements either in the refrigerator or in a cool, dark location.
 It’s also important to avoid taking omega-3 supplements with soda or coffee and to try to take them at mealtime, around the same time each day.

 Whereas many nutritional supplements still have a long way to go when it comes to scientific research, the benefits of omega-3 fatty acids are well-established in the scientific and medical communities.

 Not taking Primal Omega-3 yet?
 Here’s six clinically proven reasons to consider adding more omega-3's to your daily routine.

 1. May Help Minimize Joint Discomfort

 Chronic inflammation has been linked to almost every major Western disease.
 In fact, it's even been referred to as the "unifying theory of disease" in one Harvard newsletter article, as we continue to learn more about the importance of inflammation.

 Although inflammation is a healthy response to infection and other issues within the body, persistent ongoing inflammation can result in issues such as increased joint pain and overall aches and discomfort.